 The Patagonia Exchange Gap Program allows you to find your place in a diverse and globalized world through outdoor adventure, authentic cultural exchange, and working with inspiring community leaders in one of the most beautiful, and highly coveted, adventure destinations in the world.

 Throughout your gap program, you will gain tangible leadership skills and discover how you can use this knowledge to create lasting change in your home community.
+Learn more about the Culminating Leadership project here.
 Come find the inspiration and skills to be the change you wish to see in the world!